ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 Image taken [from here](https://medium.com/@asjad/notes-on-tensor-flow-b90ef02b144f).

 ### Tensorflow 1.0 and lazy execution
 In Tensorflow 1.0, one had to construct the computation graph, then set up a *session.run()* with *feed_dict* to populate the graph with actual data.
 The advantage of working with a computation graph is that it allowed Tensorflow to perform many optimizations (e.g., graph simplifications, inlining function bodies to accommodate interprocedural optimizations, and so on).
+As of the time of writing, *Grappler* is the default graph optimization engine in the Tensorflow runtime.
+Grappler rewrites the graphs in order to improve performance, and also provides a plugin interface to register custom-made optimizers.
+A very basic example of such a simplification is the following algebraic one, that takes into account the properties of commutativity, assosiativity and distributivity:

+$$
+2\mathbf{A} + 3 \mathbf{B} + 3 \mathbf{C} + \mathbf{\text{Identity}}(\mathbf{A}) \Rightarrow
+ 3\mathbf{A} + 3 \mathbf{B} + 3 \mathbf{C} \Rightarrow 3 \text{tf.raw_ops.AddN}(\mathbf{A},\mathbf{B},\mathbf{C})
+$$

-However, the user experience left much to be desired, so eager execution mode was introduced.
+Despite the speed benefits, though, Tensorflow's 1.0 user experience left much to be desired, so eager execution mode was eventually introduced.

 ### Tensorflow 2.0 and eager execution
 In eager execution, we write some code, and we can run it immediately, line by line, examine the output, modify it, re-run it, etc. Everything is evaluated on the spot without constructing a computation graph that will be run later in a session.
 This is easier to debug and feels like writing regular Python code.
 Compare the following code: